-No one can undertake or conduct an activity governed by the 2003 Code within Senegal without holding a mining title according to the terms of the mining legislation.
+No one can undertake or conduct an activity within Senegal governed by the 2003 Code without holding a mining title according to the terms of the mining legislation.

-- b the aims of the planned prospecting, its scientific or economic character, its geographical location and its likely duration; and
+- the aims of the planned prospecting, its scientific or economic character, its geographical location and its likely duration; and

-- c the coordinates of the exploration area;
+- the coordinates of the exploration area;

 A research permit is issued for three years, renewable twice.
-In the event of renewal, the research permit holder must relinquish part of the perimeter granted (generally 25 per cent), and gain approval of the programme and the budget for the renewal requested.
+In the event of renewal, the research permit holder must relinquish part of the perimeter granted (generally 25 per cent) and gain approval of the programme and the budget for the renewal requested.
 In the event of competitive requests, priority is given to the tender offering the best conditions and guarantees for the state.

 An exploitation permit is delivered by a presidential decree for a period not exceeding five years.
 It is renewable and can be transferable.
 The applicant should include:

-- h a draft of the convention between the state and the exploration permit holder if the demand does not derive from a current, valid exploration permit.
+- a draft of the convention between the state and the exploration permit holder if the demand does not derive from a current, valid exploration permit.

 The government takes its free carried stake during the exploitation phase, which represents 10 per cent of the mining company shares, and may negotiate up to 25 per cent for itself or local applicants.

-The company is managed by a board of directors the composition of which depends on the proportion of the shares in the exploitation company.
+The company is managed by a board of directors, the composition of which depends on the proportion of the shares in the exploitation company.

-This is delivered by a presidential decree for a period of five years and is renewable for a period not exceeding 25 years.
+This is issued by a presidential decree for a period of five years and is renewable for a period not exceeding 25 years.
 Concession of mining exploitation titles on a perimeter cancels any previous exploration permit within that perimeter.
 These rights are granted by decree to applicants who demonstrate adequate technical, financial and managerial capability to engage in mining activities.